 Strict Logic

 Laravel complies with the MVC (Model-View-Controller) architecture.
-This design is helpful for structuring the code into intuitive logical areas.
+This design helps structure the code into intuitive logical areas.
 MVC solutions are usually less susceptible to bugs and more compliant when it comes to debugging.

 Quality Community